rohitdureja/personal-webpage/index.md

 --------
 {: style="text-align: center;"}

 I am a second year PhD student at Iowa State University working in the [Laboratory for Temporal Logic](http://laboratory.temporallogic.org/), and advised by [Kristin Y. Rozier](https://www.aere.iastate.edu/kyrozier/).
+My research focusses on the use of formal methods to scale symbolic model checking algorithms.
+Specifically, I am interested in the design of tools and algorithms that check sets of models.
+More recently, I have been interested in <i>model-set relevance</i>, i.e., to prove a property about a set of system models, how do you decide which part of the models are relevant to that property?
+Earlier, I did some research in the design of embedded systems for applications in brain machine interfaces.
 I obtained my M.S. in Embedded Systems from the University of Pennsylvania, and B.E. from the University of Delhi.

-My current research interests are in algorithms, and tools and techniques for formal analysis and construction of systems.
-Specifically, I am interested in model checking, compositional and parametric modeling, and applications of formal methods.
-Earlier, I did some research in the design of embedded systems for applications in brain machine interfaces.